Skip to content

 Who Dan Lorang is

-Dan Lorang is the former head of performance at Red Bull-Bora-Hansgrohe and the long-time coach of Jan Frodeno, Anne Haug and Laura Philipp.
-Between his athletes, he has accumulated Ironman World Championship titles, Kona course records, Grand Tour stage wins and a rainbow jersey at the Road World Championships.
+Dan Lorang is Head of Performance at Red Bull-Bora-Hansgrohe — a role he's held since 2017 and announced in early 2026 that he'll leave the team after the 2026 Tour de France, ending a near-decade spell — and the long-time coach of Jan Frodeno, Anne Haug, Lucy Charles-Barclay and Taylor Knibb.
+Between his athletes, he has accumulated multiple Ironman World Championship titles, Kona course records and Grand Tour stage wins.

 His coaching background is unusual.
 He came up through triathlon, where he had to manage three disciplines in one athlete, and then moved into cycling at the World Tour level.
 That multi-sport lens is why his methods translate so well to age-group athletes, who are almost always juggling training against the rest of their life.

-He trained as a sports scientist at the German Sport University Cologne and worked closely with the German triathlon federation before going private with Frodeno.
+He worked closely with the Luxembourg and German triathlon federations before going private with Frodeno.
 His stated philosophy is simple: build the aerobic system first, protect it at all costs, and layer intensity on top only when the base is stable.

 Every Roadman episode, in order